In a medium bowl, whisk the eggs, vanilla, stevia, and yogurt.

 It's important to make small pancakes (I use a 1.5-tablespoon cookie scoop, not a 4-tablespoon ice cream scoop) since the batter is thin and spreads out, and to cook the pancakes VERY minimally.
 They need less than a minute on the first side and just a few seconds on the second side.

-Several commenters said it's best to cook them over low heat until they bubble, then flip and cook them for a few more seconds.
+Several commenters said it's best to cook them over low heat until there are lots of tiny bubbles on top and the bottom is set, then flip and cook them for a few more seconds.
 This is especially true for electric stoves that can get hotter than gas stoves.

 You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Gently reheat them in the microwave for just a few seconds.
 You can also freeze the cooled pancakes in a single layer in freezer bags.
 Defrost them in the microwave.